Siedliska massacre

-Siedliska massacre was a Nazi war crime perpetrated by the Sonderdienst and German Gendarmerie (state rural police) in the village of Siedliska within occupied Poland.
+The Siedliska massacre was a Nazi war crime perpetrated by the Sonderdienst and German Gendarmerie (state rural police) in the village of Siedliska within occupied Poland.
 On March 15, 1943, five members of the Baranek family were executed for helping Jews.
 Also, four Jewish refugees were murdered with them.

 Prelude

 Wincenty Baranek was a prosperous Polish farmer from Siedliska within Miechów County.
 He lived in a farm in the central part of the village, along with his wife, two sons and stepmother.
 Sometime after the Nazi occupation of Poland began, he was appointed a head of the local Village Watch.
 However, at the end of 1942, he agreed to hide five Jewish men in his farm.
 Those refugees were probably the Gottfrieds (or Goldfingers) – a family of father and sons from Miechów.
 According to the Yad Vashem: "They would undoubtedly not have been able to pay anything for their rescue, being poor tailors following a long stay in the ghetto".

 It is not certain who informed the German authorities that Baranek sheltered Jews.
 Many sources indicate Bolesław Falencki as the primary suspect.
 Falencki was a soldier of the Home Army (Armia Krajowa, AK) who was engaged in forging an identity documents for Jewish refugees and those members of the Underground who were exposed and pursued by the Gestapo.
 He was a friend of Wincenty Baranek, and it is possible that he was the one, who convinced him to shelter the Jews.
 On March 13, 1943, Falencki was arrested by the Gestapo.
 After severe tortures, he agreed to testify and gave up a dozen of members of the AK.
 It is possible that he also revealed, that Baranek is sheltering Jews.
 Falencki was later deported to the Auschwitz concentration camp, but he survived.
 He was tried in Kraków in 1947–1948, but the court acquitted him of the charge of betraying Baranek's family.
 It was possible because of the testimony of Jakub Bochner, a Holocaust survivor.
 However, Bochner was saved by Falencki during the war, so the credibility of his testimony might be questioned.

 According to the witnesses testimonies, both the Polish family, and the refugees, were not particularly cautious, so many villagers were well aware that Jews were hiding in the Baranek's farm.
 Consequently, it cannot be excluded that the family was betrayed by one of their neighbors.